Let our deep legal expertise and technology-enabled processes guide you in your U.S. immigration journey

-There are only a few ways to get a green card in the U.S. Because adjustment of status (or AOS) is a very popular method, it pays to know the details.
+There are only a few ways to get a green card in the U.S. Because adjustment of status (AOS) is a very popular method, it pays to know the details.
 The more you know about your options, the easier it will be for you to make informed decisions about your case.
-From deciding whether it’s the best option to walking you through the filing process, here is what you need to know about adjusting your status.
+From deciding whether it’s the best option to walking you through the filing process, here is what you need to know about getting a green card through AOS.

 When you file a petition for a green card and your priority date is current, an immigrant visa number will become available and you will need to take the final step toward your green card.

 If you are already in the U.S. under a nonimmigrant visa status (e.g. H-1B, E-2, L-1, etc.), then you are able to file a form to change this nonimmigrant status to an immigrant status (green card).
 This is called “adjusting your status”.

 Remember that USCIS adjustment of status is different than “change of status”, which indicates switching from one nonimmigrant status to another (e.g. TN to H-1B status).
 It should also not be confused with “visa transfer”, which usually refers to transferring sponsors.
 AOS only refers to going from a temporary visa to a green card.